Dennis-0/Timer/README.md

 # Timer
-Minecraft Datapack for a timer, as floating text and bossbar
+Minecraft Datapack for a timer, as floating text, actionbar, and bossbar

 ## How to set up
 1.  - Place a sign where normal players can't see (in a chunk that's always loaded, or use `forceload`)